PixelMutation/TB-Roving-/README.md

 # Team Bath Roving
-This repository contains the code and PCB designs for TBRo 2021-2022
+This repository contains the laptop and Pi code for TBRo 2021-2022